verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Default: `false`

 Enforce the import granularity setting for all files.
-If set to false rust-analyzer will try to keep import styles consistent per file.
+If set to false verus-analyzer will try to keep import styles consistent per file.